Adames, Margot slug Rays past Angels 7-3; Rendon injured - WTMJ

 TRAINER’S ROOM

-Rays: Relief pitcher Pete Fairbanks threw a simulated inning and looked good, Cash said.
+Rays: Relief pitcher Pete Fairbanks threw a simulated inning and looked good, manager Kevin Cash said.
 The right-hander is close to returning from a right rotator cuff strain.

-Angels: Ohtani was too sore to pitch, but he will play catch Tuesday and return to the mound later in the week, with Maddon saying there’s an “outside chance” of Wednesday.
-Los Angeles has a six-man rotation, so pitchers will move up one day until Ohtani is ready. … Angels reliever Mike Mayers went on the injured list with an unspecified ailment, and the club recalled LHP Patrick Sandoval.
+Angels: Reliever Mike Mayers went on the injured list with an unspecified ailment, and the club recalled LHP Patrick Sandoval. … Ohtani was too sore to pitch, but he is expected to return to the mound later in the week, either against the Rays or on the weekend against the Dodgers.
+Los Angeles has a six-man rotation, so pitchers will move up one day until Ohtani is ready.

 UP NEXT

-Promising prospect Shane McClanahan (0-0, 4.50 ERA) makes his second career start for Tampa Bay, and the Angels are likely to counter with Alex Cobb (1-1, 7.16).
+Promising prospect Shane McClanahan (0-0, 4.50 ERA) makes his second career start for Tampa Bay, and the Angels could counter with Ohtani, Alex Cobb (1-1, 7.16) or another strategy.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports